tylermaran/marslab/src/yc-space-sector-investments.md

-title=YC's 18 space industry investments
-description=A brief history of YCombinator's investments in the space industry.
+title=Y-Combinator's top space industry investments description=A brief history of YCombinator's investments in the space industry.
 YC has made 18 investments into spacefaring startups since 2012.
 To date 12 of these startups received follow-on investments, 8 received additional... image=./fundraising_waterfall.png date=2023-01-20